changach/Bot_Of_Mischief/README.md

 This bot randomly gives you a pick up to cheer up the lonely souls.

-To start the bot, write /start and follow the instructions.
+To access the bot, head to telegram and search Bot Of Mischief and press start to load the bot.